ShieldOrder/shieldorder/README.md

 - Reducing ambiguity without enforcing behavior
 - Supporting clearer evaluation and verification

 Repository:
 https://github.com/ShieldOrder/proposal-disclosure-schema

----

 ### Evaluation Surfaces
-An analytical taxonomy separating **decision surfaces** from **legitimacy signals** in governance contexts.
+A taxonomy of decision surfaces, legitimacy signals, and failure modes used in governance arguments.

 This repository focuses on:
-- Classifying types of governance decisions independent of who decides them
-- Describing legitimacy signals as inputs, not authorities
-- Documenting recurring failure modes when signals are misapplied
-- Reducing category errors in governance reasoning

-It does not propose mechanisms, recommend reforms, or take positions on governance debates.
+- Signal fitness by decision surface
+- Non-authoritative diagnostic vocabulary for debates
+- Separation of preference signaling from correctness and accountability

 Repository:
 https://github.com/ShieldOrder/evaluation-surfaces

----

 ### ZEC Pooled Solvency Feasibility
 A research-only feasibility boundary for pooled ZEC solvency proofs under current Zcash constraints.

-This repository defines conditions under which such systems **should not be built**.

-Focus:
+This repository focuses on:
 - ZEC-only, Orchard-only
 - No protocol changes assumed
-- Deterministic, offline verification
+- Deterministic, offline verification profiles
-- Explicit failure and stop conditions
+- Explicit stop conditions and failure modes
-- Feasibility analysis without advocacy
+- Feasibility analysis without product framing

 Repository:
 https://github.com/ShieldOrder/zec-pooled-solvency-feasibility

----

-## How These Fit Together
+## How these fit together

-- **PLD** addresses *how* evaluation and oversight are structured.
+- PLD: evaluation and oversight structure
-- **PDS** addresses *what* information is disclosed into that structure.
+- PDS: disclosure into that structure
-- **Evaluation Surfaces** addresses *how decisions and signals are conceptually separated*.
+- Evaluation Surfaces: semantics for decision types and legitimacy signals
-- **ZEC Pooled Solvency Feasibility** addresses cryptographic feasibility boundaries for a specific system class.
+- ZEC Pooled Solvency Feasibility: feasibility boundary for a specific technical class

-They are complementary and independent.
-None requires adoption of the others.
+These artifacts are complementary and independent.
+None depends on adoption of the others.

----

 ## Positioning
 This work is:
 - Independent
 - Non-authoritative